 (1) As part of a risk analysis extreme hazards like explosions, collisions, etc. should be investigated.
 The general model for such an event may consist of the following components (Figure B.3):

-a triggering event at some place and at some point in time t;
+— a triggering event at some place and at some point in time t;

-the magnitude M of the energy involved in the event and possibly some other parameters;
+— the magnitude M of the energy involved in the event and possibly some other parameters;

-the physical interactions between the event, the environment and the structure S, leading to the exceedance of some limit state in the structure.
+— the physical interactions between the event, the environment and the structure S, leading to the exceedance of some limit state in the structure.